 I shared this on my personal Facebook page and got such unexpected overwhelming positive feedback that I wanted to give a little more insight.

-My goal is to always empower others to move forward and take action.
+My goal is to always empower others to self leadership and move forward and take action.
 There have been times that I have personally struggled; I did not share because I don't want to paint a picture of a victim with my life.
 A stranger caught me on video talking with a few in my local community; No one knows the silent struggles that I have persevered through.
 Seeing a variety of people protest together with signs that say Black Lives Matter in one of my local communities; I was overcome with emotion.
 My professional, personal, and coach voice blended.
 I share with you because I want the motion to continue, I can't force people to care, but I can encourage.

 Below are a few words shared with me that made me smile.